 The head bone’s connected to the neck bone, the neckbone’s connected to the backbone … who doesn’t know the famous Dem Bones children’s song?

 And that’s the song we played as we made our Q-tip skeleton craft.
 As part of our homeschool human anatomy unit study, we are exploring the different bones in our bodies.
 Making a skeleton out of cotton swabs was a lot of fun and perfect for Halloween!

-Before we jumped into the craft, we read our favorite human anatomy book, Look Inside Your Body.
+Before we jumped into the skeleton craft, we read our favorite human anatomy book, Look Inside Your Body.
 Then we used the skeletal drawing in the book to model our Q-tip skeleton.